nod/tornado_addons/README.md

 ## Installation

-Just place this directory in your python path.
+Just place this directory in your python path or run the following:

+    sudo python setup.py install

 ## Testing